GDSL-UL/the_knowledge/07_JupyterLab.Rmd

 1. You are running either Windows 10 Pro, macOS, or Linux

-Assuming Docker is up and running (check [`setup_docker.md`](setup_docker.md) for that), you can install an "image", which is the install that will let you run containers, by typing on a command line (`Terminal.app` or `PowerShell` are both good options):
+Assuming Docker is up and running (check [`setup_docker.md`](setup_docker.md) for that), you can pull an "image", which will let you run containers, by typing on a command line (`Terminal.app` or `PowerShell` are both good options):